Your Right Eye is Twitching.

 What Navigators Are Saying

-Real feedback from Beautiful Disasters who've met their Gary and lived to tell about it.
+Real feedback from readers who recognized their patterns — met their Gary (the body signal they'd been ignoring for years) — and lived to tell about it.

 The Gary metaphor alone has saved three meetings this month.
 My right eye started twitching and I thought, 'Oh, there's Gary.
 Time to Stop, Drop, Roll.'